AhmedLoubiri/movie-management/moviesCR.md

 </dependency>
 ```

-For further simplification, we added a redirect to the Swagger UI, allowing users to access it directly from `/api/test`
+For further simplification, we added a redirect to the Swagger UI, allowing users to access it directly from `/` or `/api/test`.
 To do so we added a home controller.

 *HomeController.java*